segmentio/segment-docs/src/segment-app/support-access.md

 Workspace Owners of Business Tier workspaces can view any Support Access actions in the Audit Trail.
 You can see and monitor:

-- **Support Access Granted** - you have enabled Support Access in your Workspace Settings
+- **Support Access Granted** - you enabled Support Access in your Workspace Settings
 - **Support Login** - a Segment Support Engineer accessed your workspace with your account
 - **Support Access Revoked**  - you revoked Support Access from your account